0naopem1p0/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the contents of two files with one command
+displaying the last 10 lines of a file